 Victoria University of Wellington has a larger proportion of its academics conducting high-quality research than any other university in New Zealand.

-The most recent Performance-Based Research Fund (PBRF) quality evaluation of New Zealand universities shows the University has 864 staff actively involved in research and 66 percent of those are operating at the highest levels (rated either A or B).
+The most recent Performance-Based Research Fund (PBRF) quality evaluation of New Zealand universities shows we have more than 850 staff actively involved in research and 66 percent of those are operating at the highest levels (rated either A or B).